-Narrative writing…you’ve heard the term, you’re expected to teach your students how to write a narrative piece, you’re given rubrics that describe and define what the state sees as effective examples of the successful narrative.
+Narrative writing…you’ve heard the term, you’re expected to teach your students how to write a narrative story or personal experience narrative, you’re given rubrics that describe and define what the state sees as effective examples of the successful narrative.

 Narrative writing can be broadly defined as story writing – a piece of writing characterized by a main character in a setting who encounters a problem or engages in an interesting, significant or entertaining activity or experience.
 What happens to this main character is called the plot.
 The plot follows a beginning, middle, and end sequence.
 The middle of the story is the largest, most significant part, which we call the main event.
 The main event is really what the story is all about and involves either a problem to be solved or a significant life experience for the main character.
 Authors write narrative stories in order to entertain an audience of others – this is calledauthor’s purpose.
 Click here for more on the types of narratives.

 Authors of successful narratives are well-versed in the following skills:

-The tools and strategies for teaching the above skills can be found in Empowering Writers Comprehensive Narrative Guide (Second Edition).
+The tools and strategies for teaching the above skills can be found in Empowering Writers Comprehensive Narrative Guide.